Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## Disclaimer

-This is *not* a modding guide for beginners.
 If you've never played Fallout: New Vegas before, I recommend following the [**Viva New Vegas**](https://vivanewvegas.github.io/) modding guide.
 It has a fraction of the mods present here, and will take you considerably less time to follow and install appropriately.

+This is *not* a modding guide for beginners.
+A certain level of modding competency is expected.

 ## About